mescon/Muximux/README.md

  Any URL that does not start with https:// (such as ``http://myserver.com:5050``) will be blocked by your web-browser!

  If you can, try serving Muximux from a non-secure (HTTP) webserver instead.
+ If the apps you have configured are using HTTPS, communication with them will still be encrypted.

  The only known workaround is for Chrome, Opera and Chromium-based webbrowsers.

  Install the plugin "[Ignore X-Frame headers](https://chrome.google.com/webstore/detail/ignore-x-frame-headers/gleekbfjekiniecknbkamfmkohkpodhe)" which disables the blocking of non-secure content.